RickyElE/Team18_Robot_Prj/documentation/Details.md

 - Thread locks (mutexes) make sure the video frames stay complete when multiple parts of the program try to use them at the same time.

 ### 2.4 Website Server
 The UI remains responsive and continuously updates via **WebSocket**, allowing two-way data exchange between the browser and the robot.
-Movement commands are sent instantly when buttons are pressed, and sensor data updates are received in **real time**.
 This ensures low-latency control and live system monitoring without the need to refresh the page.

+**Remote Control System Integration :**
+The remote control system integrates frontend JavaScript with backend C++ code through WebSocket communication, creating a complete control loop for the robot's operation.Movement commands are sent instantly when buttons are pressed, and sensor data updates are received in real time.

+1️⃣**WebSocket Connection Establishment**:
+- Main.cpp launches WebSocket server on port 8084
+- Browser connects to server using **WebSocket('ws://192.168.1.100:8084')**
+- Bidirectional communication channel established for control and monitoring

+2️⃣**Command Transmission**:
+- User interactions captured by JavaScript event listeners
+- Commands formatted as for example **JSON: {type: "command", action: "move_forward"}**
+action: Defines the specific control action.
+- WebSocket transmits commands to robot controller

+3️⃣**Feedback Loop**
+- Robot hardware executes commands through control functions
+- Sensor data collected and sent back via same WebSocket connection
+- UI updates in real-time to display current robot status and camera feed

+**💬USER INTERFACE:**
 Accessible via any web browser, the UI displays:

-- **Login System Interface**
-  Users must log in with a username and password:
+- **Login System Interface**  : Users must log in with a username and password:
   - Username/Password: `robot`

-- **Movement Controls**
-  - Directional buttons are used to control the robot’s
+- **Movement Controls** : Directional buttons are used to control the robot’s

-- **Mechanical Arm Operations**
+- **Mechanical Arm Operations** :
     - Movement Tab:Controls vertical and forward/backward arm motion
     - Clamp Tab: Controls the clamp for cutting, releasing, and rotation

+- **Live Camera and Screenshots** :

+  - Real-time camera video stream
+  - Camera control buttons for up/down movement
+  - Screenshot capture with timestamps and a scrolling gallery

+- **System Status**  :
+  - Distance readings via ultrasonic sensor (gauge display)
+  - System resource stats:
+Battery information,CPU temperature/usage, RAM info/ Swap info

 - **Live Camera and Screenshots**